Does a Surviving Spouse Have to do Probate?

 So, what sometimes happens is we will see in a first marriage, we have a spouse, one of whom had just terrible credit, and the other of whom had good credit.
 So when they purchase the house, it went into the name of just one of them rather than both of them (because of the credit problems).
 It is a deed recorded by the spouse with bad credit, saying they are giving all of their ownership (usually it’s done through a quick claim deed) to the other spouse.
 So that the other spouse owns it as their separate property.
 Yes, you are going to have to do probate.

-If you need to do a probate or have questions about completing a probate, do not hesitate to contact our office today or via phone at 888-443-6590.
+If you need to do probate or have questions about completing probate, do not hesitate to contact our office today.